 To make sure your HVAC equipment is the right size, your contractor must – and this is not optional – perform a Manual J load calculation before installing anything.

 But Manual J isn’t the only technical manual that we use during residential HVAC installations.
 We rely on Manuals S, D, and T, too.

-Wait a second!
+Wait for a second!
 My neighbor’s house is the same size as mine.
 Can’t I just install the same heat pump and duct setup?

 No, you probably shouldn’t use the same heat pump and ducts that your neighbor has.

 For starters, your neighbor’s HVAC equipment might be the wrong size.
 Many contractors rely on rules of thumb and a “this is how we’ve always done it” installation mentality.
 They’re not using ACCA technical manuals.
 Instead, they’re doing guesswork based mostly on square footage.